 Where is Discovery Plus available?

 In Europe, Discovery Plus will expand its content to include sports programming via Eurosport.
 It will include the tennis Grand Slams, cycling Grand Tours, motorsport, football, and winter sports.
-Also, Discovery Plus will become the streaming service for the Olympic Games in most European markets, starting with the 2021 Tokyo Summer Olympics.
+Also, Discovery Plus will become the streaming service for the Olympic Games in most European markets.

 How much is Discovery Plus?